-Staff Analysis: The ROE included in the Utility's filing is 10.37 percent.
+The ROE included in the Utility's filing is 10.37 percent.
 Based on the current leverage formula in effect and an equity ratio of 49.73 percent, the appropriate ROE is 10.37 percent.
-Staff recommends an allowed range of plus or minus 100 basis points be recognized for ratemaking purposes.
+An allowed range of plus or minus 100 basis points shall be recognized for ratemaking purposes.